toppers/hakoniwa-unity-drone-model/README.md

 ![image](https://github.com/toppers/hakoniwa-unity-drone-model/assets/164193/201fce8f-5f8c-43de-9d19-26870348624f)

 Unity assets of the Hakoniwa Drone Model H1 are based on data provided by Mr. Hodaka Nakamura of Ida B. Wells-Barnett High School.
 We want to express our deepest gratitude for his awesome contribution :D

+# Tojinbo 3D Model

+The Tojinbo 3D model was created with the generous support of the following individuals:

+- **Mr. Ueno from Virtual Sky**
+  - Provided 360-degree drone footage of the Tojinbo landscape.
+  - For more details, please visit the [Virtual Sky official website](https://www.vsky2019.com/).

+- **Mr. Komori from Komori Laboratory**
+  - Converted the captured data into a 3D model.
+  - For more details, please visit the [Komori Laboratory official website](https://komori-lab.com/).

+This model could not have been completed without their invaluable assistance.
+We deeply appreciate their contributions to Hakoniwa's OSS initiatives.

+For instructions on integrating the Tojinbo 3D model into the Hakoniwa Drone Simulator, please refer to [this guide](README-tojinbo.md).

 # Integration with PX4